V-J Day, When the Second Great War Was Finally Over

 What is V-J Day?

-Seventy-four years ago, on April 30, 1945, Adolf Hitler's successor, Karl Dönitz first delivered an act of surrender on the part of Germany, effectively ending hostilities in Europe.
+On April 30, 1945, Adolf Hitler's successor, Karl Dönitz first delivered an act of surrender on the part of Germany, effectively ending hostilities in Europe.
 However, the United States was not at ease, as fighting raged on in the Pacific and in eastern Asia.

 Representatives of the Empire of Japan aboard USS Missouri at the surrender of Japan on September 2, 1945

-V-J Day is observed August 15
+V-J Day is Observed September 2

 In light of the close alliance that the United States and Japan have developed and shared in the aftermath of World War II, most states refrain from formally observing V-J Day, opting to commemorate V-E Day instead.
 However, Rhode Island continues to celebrate V-J Day on the second Monday of August each year.